percona/pmm-doc/docs/how-to/secure.md

 ### Use trusted SSL when connecting PMM Client to PMM Server

-At this point a restart of the PMM server (or advanced users can restart just nginx from a shell: `supervisorctl restart nginx`) is all that's needed for the server to start using the new trusted certificates.
+For the new trusted certificates to take effect, you'll just need to restart the PMM server (or advanced users can restart just nginx from a shell: supervisorctl restart nginx).

 You can now register clients to the PMM Server using the following:
 ```sh